sarusso/Blacky/README.md

-# MetaBox
+# Blacky
-A collection of plug-and-play services for your Box

 ## Requirements

-To build MetaBox, you need Docker, Git, Python and Bash, plus Internet connectivity.
+To build Blacky, you need Docker, Git, Python and Bash, plus Internet connectivity.

-To access its services, the requirements change from service to service.
-In general, a modern (post 2014) OS and Web browser should work.
-(Note: Safari with Web Remote Desktop over https does not work due to a limitation is Safari itself)

-This version is based on Ubuntu 14.04
+This version is based on Ubuntu 20.04

 ## Services

-* Desktop: a Xfce desktop plus VNC and web-based VNC.

 * Proxy: proxy and light web services, including access to Desktop's web-based VNC.
-Access it via http://localhost or http://ip_address (redirects automatically to secure connection over https)

 * Samba: provides access for files in the "Data" folder of metauser home directory trough Samba (Windows File Sharing protocol).

 * Zeroconf: provides zero configuration for services discovery when running on a LAN network or VPN.
-For example this allows to see the "Metabox" server in macOS Finder sidebar.

-* Hamache: provides access to the host through Hamachi VPN service.
+* Hamachi: provides access to the host through Hamachi VPN service.
 Requires creating an account on Hamachi's website.
 Read more below.

+* ownCloud: a dropbox-like solution.

+* Plex: a media server.

 ## Build